 What to Look for When Hiring a Leader

-What to Look for in a Leader by Jenn DeWall Authentic Leadership Motivational Speaker & Coach.
+What to Look for in a Leader by Jenn DeWall Authentic Leadership Motivational Speaker & Confidence and Leadership Coach.
 Focused on building human-centered relationships.

 What to look for when hiring or promoting a leader